 Luxury Thai resort Soneva Kiri, for example, has taken pains to reduce its carbon footprint and promote sustainability by implementing a farm-to-table menu.
 Rather than importing blueberries from other countries, their restaurant, Benz, serves only local ingredients that have been known to please even the most discerning of celebrity palates.
 Gwyneth Paltrow has even raved to the New York Times about the delicious, spicy cuisine at Benz.

 But it’s not only the Hollywood elite that are able to enjoy green luxury.
-According to Credit Suisse’s 2017 Global Investor report, millennials are behind the push for sustainability across all kinds of industries.
+According to Credit Suisse’s 2017 Global Investor report, millennials are behind the push for sustainability across all kinds of industries — and they don’t even have to travel with a camping hammock to do it.
 And according to lifestyle brand experts, they’re also gaining spending power.

 Diana Verde Vieto, co-founder and CEO of Positive Luxury, says in a piece published by South China Morning Post, “Millennials are twice as likely to support brands with strong management of environmental and social issues, and expect brands to not only manage their impact but communicate it.”